 What Are Dental Sealants?

 Dental sealants are a simple, easy way to help protect your child's oral health against tooth decay (cavities).
-Made of a thin, white or tooth-colored material, sealants are be applied to the chewing surfaces of the back teeth (molars and premolars) where naturally occurring pits and fissures place these teeth at a higher risk for decay.
+Made of a thin, white, or tooth-colored material, sealants are applied to the chewing surfaces of the back teeth (molars and premolars), where naturally occurring pits and fissures place these teeth at a higher risk for decay.
 Once placed, sealants help to block bacteria, tartar, plaque, and food particles to protect the teeth and minimize the need for future restorative care, such as with fillings or dental crowns.
 Sealants from Advanced Dentistry of Centre County may be long-lasting if properly cared for with an effective home oral hygiene routine.
-Talk to our experienced general dentists at your child's dental exam visit in our State College, PA practice to learn if dental sealants are a good choice for your family's needs.
+Talk to our experienced general dentists at your child's dental exam visit in our State College, PA, practice to learn if cavity protection with dental sealants is a good choice for your family's needs.

-The best candidates for sealants are patients who may be at risk for developing cavities in the molar or premolar teeth.
+The best candidates for dental sealants in State College, PA, are patients who may be at risk for developing cavities in the molar or premolar teeth.
 The deeper crevices that are present in the chewing surfaces of these teeth often harbor decay-causing bacteria, causing these teeth to be most at risk.
 In many cases, sealants are recommended for young children and teens but may also be appropriate for some adults.
-The application of dental sealants is a simple, fast treatment that usually does not need anesthesia or sedation, making it an easy procedure for all ages.
+The application of tooth enamel sealants is a simple, fast treatment that usually does not need anesthesia or sedation, making it an easy procedure for all ages.
 Sealants are generally placed on permanent teeth and are not recommended for teeth that already have restorations or show signs of cavities.

 How Are Sealants Placed?